AlexV525/hive_object_null_issue/README.md

 1. Run the demo directly.
 2. Uncomment the `field2` field for the `TestObject`.
+3. Regenerate the type adapter.
-3. Stop & Re-run the demo.
+4. Stop & Re-run the demo.